OraculoML/Alchemy/index.md

 #A little about me:

+Very little is known, all i can say is that I am a lonesome dude, but i do not know why i choose such solitude.

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/OraculoML/Alchemy/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact